23 Easy Ways to Make Lifelong Friends

 Commit to see a concert every year and invite someone new to go with you!
 Or make it an annual tradition with the same person!

-We see people more around the holidays, which makes it a prime time to maintain and build your community!
-Here are just a few ideas!
+We see people more around any holiday, which makes it a PRIME time to make and maintain your friendships.
+Here are a few ideas!

-- Finally, Friendsgivings are a popular way to get people together.
-This doesn’t even need to be traditional food!
+• Friendsgivings are a popular way to get people together.
+This doesn’t need to be traditional food, it’s just a way to bring others close!

-Any special annual traditions for holidays will create unforgettable memories.
-Check out my ebook for 257+ family and friend tradition ideas for EVERY holiday (and more!).
+Any annual traditions for holidays will create unforgettable memories, and it’s doesn’t have to be at Christmas.
+Check out my unique ebook for 257+ tradition ideas for all different times of year!
+It includes an entire chapter on friendships!

 18. GO OUT ON A GROUP DATE

-Or even hire a babysitter to watch kids in the basement while you do dinner and games upstairs!
+Invite another couple out on the town.
+Or even hire a babysitter to watch the kids in the basement while you do dinner and games upstairs!

 19. SET UP A PLAYDATE